sourcegraph/about/content/blogposts/2023/incident-draft.md

 The spike in usage was ruled as isolated and inorganic and our security, engineering, and support teams quickly assembled to understand what was going on.

-Our security team identified a code commit from July 14 where a site-admin access token was accidentally leaked in a PR and was leveraged to impersonate a user to gain access to the administrative console of our system.
+Our security team identified a code commit from July 14 where a site-admin access token was accidentally leaked in a pull request and was leveraged to impersonate a user to gain access to the administrative console of our system.

 In the spirit of transparency, we want to share the full timeline of the incident and what we have done to resolve this incident, as well as additional steps we’re taking to prevent this kind of leak in the future.

 ### Timeline

-On July 14, 2023 _(2023-07-14 22:01:00 UTC)_ a Sourcegraph engineer accidentally committed a code change that had an active site-admin access token.
+On July 14, 2023 _(2023-07-14 22:01:00 UTC)_ a Sourcegraph engineer accidentally committed a code change that contained an active site-admin access token.
 The site-admin access token had broad privileges to view and modify account information on Sourcegraph.com.

 _Sourcegraph.com is an instance of Sourcegraph that contains public code only.
 It’s also used for authentication for free-tier Cody users.
 It is separate from all paid customer instances (both on-premises and cloud).
 The instance also hosts our license management for all customers._